 It's really important that you don't jump straight into a new training plan without carefully assessing your current level of training.
-This training plan is based on running four times per week.
+This training plan is based on running five or six times per week.
 Whilst the paces are adaptable to your target race goal, the overall volume of training should only be attempted if you've already built up sensibly to this frequency of running.
-Check out one of our other plans if you're looking for a slightly lower weekly commitment (3 days/week) or if you're looking for even more (5-6 days/week).
+Check out one of our other plans if you're looking for a slightly lower weekly commitment.